 PANELS

 Preference will be given to proposals that involve the audience and panelists in meaningful discussion or debate on original topics relevant to journalism history.
+Preference also will be given to panels that present diverse perspectives on their topics.
 Entries must be no longer than three pages of text, double-spaced, in 12-point type, with one-inch margins.
 Panel participants must register for and attend the convention.

 Panel proposals must be submitted electronically as PDF or Word attachments.
 Please include the following: